Walter Sickert: Late period

+Personal life

+Sickert married three times: to Ellen Melicent Cobden, a daughter of Richard Cobden from 1885 until their divorce in 1899; to Christine Angus from 1911 until her death in 1920; and to the painter Thérèse Lessore from 1926 until his death.

+Sickert's sister was Helena Swanwick, a feminist and pacifist active in the women's suffrage movement.
+His younger brother, Bernard Sickert (1863–1932), was also a professional artist.

+Death

 Sickert died in Bath, Somerset in 1942, at the age of 81.
 He had spent much time in the city in his later years, and many of his paintings depict Bath's varied street scenes.
-He had been married three times: from 1885 until their divorce in 1899 to Ellen Cobden, a daughter of Richard Cobden; from 1911 until her death in 1920 to Christine Angus; and from 1926 until his death to the painter Thérèse Lessore.
 He is buried in the churchyard of the Church of St Nicholas, Bathampton.

-Sickert's sister was Helena Swanwick, a feminist and pacifist active in the women's suffrage movement.